eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

 For additional details on OS compatibility refer to the [Kura&trade; release notes](https://www.eclipse.org/kura/downloads.php).

+!!! warning
+    Please note that, at the time of this writing, only 32 bit OS image is supported.

 ## Enable SSH Access

 The ssh server is disabled by default on Raspbian images released after November 2016,